August 15, 2017

 Increased Chances of Being Approved

 Most importantly, hiring a social security attorney during the application process significantly improves your chances of being approved for Social Security benefits.
 The Social Security Administration (SSA) itself states that applicants who retain legal representation have a far better chance of a positive result than those who apply alone.
 Read further for reasons why an attorney can greatly improve your odds.

 Attorneys are Experienced

-Social Security attorneys—such as those at Disability Associates who have a combined 25 years working on Social Security Disability Benefits claims—are experienced in and prepared to handle the wide range of challenges that may arise during the SSD application process.
+Social Security attorneys—such as those at Disability Associates who have a combined 25 years working on Social Security Disability Benefits claims—are experienced in and prepared to handle the wide range of challenges that may arise during the SSDI application process.
 They will also be able to answer any questions you have about your individual claim more accurately than the generalized answers you may find on the SSA website.
-At Disability Associates, our attorneys specialize in cases involving the SSA, SSD benefits and the appeals process, providing our firm the confidence, skills and experience to successfully represent our clients’ claims time and time again.
+At Disability Associates, our attorneys specialize in cases involving the SSA, SSDI benefits and the appeals process, providing our firm the confidence, skills and experience to successfully represent our clients’ claims time and time again.

 Professional Conduct and Ethical Obligations Rules

 Social Security attorneys are bound by ethical rules and regulations put in place to ensure those professionals represent their clients to the best of their ability—exhausting every avenue of recourse along the way to get you the benefits you deserve.
 Attorneys are also bound by confidentiality agreements, giving applicants confidence that their medical history will be kept private.
 While it is rare that breaches of such rules arise, an applicant has the option to file a complaint with Maryland’s grievance commission if you have reason to believe your attorney did not work to their fullest extent to get your claim approved.